-Form 8606 is used to report nondeductible IRA contributions and traditional to ROTH IRA conversions, as well as calculate the taxable portion of a nonqualified distribution from your ROTH IRA.
+Form 8606 is used to report nondeductible traditional IRA contributions and traditional to ROTH IRA conversions, as well as calculate the taxable portion of a nonqualified distribution from your ROTH IRA.

 Where do I enter this form?

 This form is entered under: